10 Best Beaches in Maui to See on Your First Visit

 8. Oneloa Beach

 For being so close to the resorts and restaurants of West Maui, Oneloa feels like a tropical escape.
-You can get to it by walking the Kapalua Coastal Trail which will be a fun afternoon!
+You can get to it by walking the Kapalua Coastal Trail for a fun afternoon!

 Although it’s very close to Kapalua Bay, Oneloa provides a different experience with waves for body surfing and boogie boarding.
 Also, make sure to check out the nearby rock formations at the Dragon Teeth Trail.